MCKoleman/OceanSimulation/README.md

 4. In Visual Studio, run the debugger (CMake will have created this for you!)
 5. You now should have the simulation running on your machine (after it loads using the terminal)!

 When running the simulator, you can move the camera by holding the `ALT` key and either the `W`, `A`, `S`, and `D` keys to move forward, left, right, and down or the arrow keys to change the camera's pitch.
 Feel free to alter the values in the menu to see how it effects the simulation.
+Keep in mind that the movement of the camera is only a 2D plane in parellel with the XZ plane, so to move in the Y direction you have to tilt the camera and then move forwards or backwards.

 ## Helpful Resources
 To understand the equations we arrived to in creating this simulation, we used the following resource in developing this project: